-Our other short-term and long-term material cash requirements, from known contractual obligations as of December 31, 2023, include operating lease liabilities, uncertain tax positions, and amounts due under our executive deferred compensation plan, as discussed in the Consolidated Financial Statements section of this report.
+Our other short-term and long-term material cash requirements, from known contractual obligations as of December 29, 2024, include operating lease liabilities, uncertain tax positions, and amounts due under our executive deferred compensation plan, as discussed in the Consolidated Financial Statements section of this report.

-We anticipate that our current cash, cash equivalents, and short-term investments, together with cash provided by operating activities and available borrowing capacity under the Credit Facility, are sufficient to fund our near-term capital and operating needs for at least the next 12 months.
+We anticipate that our current cash, cash equivalents, and short-term investments, together with cash provided by operating activities and available borrowing capacity under the Revolving Credit Facility, are sufficient to fund our near-term capital and operating needs for at least the next 12 months.
 Operating needs include the planned costs to operate our business, including amounts required to fund working capital and capital expenditures.
-Our primary short-term needs for capital, which are subject to change, include:
+Our primary short-term needs for capital, which are subject to change, may include:

-- support of commercialization efforts related to our current and future products; - acquisitions of equipment and other fixed assets for use in our current and future manufacturing and research and development facilities; - the continued advancement of research and development efforts; - the payment of the European Commission fine related to our acquisition of GRAIL; - the requirement to ensure that GRAIL has access to sufficient funds, at the time of a divestment, to cover at least 2.5 years of operations according to its latest long-range plan per the EC Divestment Decision; - · potential strategic acquisitions and investments; - · repayment of debt obligations; and - the expansion needs of our facilities, including costs of leasing and building out additional facilities.
+- support of commercialization efforts related to our current and future products; - acquisitions of equipment and other fixed assets for use in our current and future manufacturing and research and development facilities; - the continued advancement of research and development efforts; - potential strategic acquisitions and investments; - repayment of debt obligations; - · repurchases of our outstanding common stock; and - the evolving needs of our facilities, including costs of leasing and building out facilities.

-We expect that our revenue and the resulting operating income, as well as the status of each of our new product development programs, will significantly impact our cash management decisions.
+We expect that our revenue and results of operations, as well as the status of each of our new product development programs, will significantly impact our cash management decisions.
 Our future capital requirements and the adequacy of our available funds will depend on many factors, including: